 - Social skills empower kids to accept compliments gracefully and encourage and motivate others when they come to them with problems.

-Certain children may not be outspoken or generally be shy in nature.
+Certain children may not be outspoken or maybe shy in nature.
 But there are others who have trouble getting along with people or have extreme difficulty in interactions.
-There are signs that one should look out for.
+Given below are certain general signs that one should look out for in a child.

-- Jump to an irrelevant topic in the middle of a themed conversation
+- Jumps to an irrelevant topic in the middle of a themed conversation.

-- Have absolutely no interest in what is being said and not begin or end a conversation politely
+- Has absolutely no interest in what is being said and may not begin or end a conversation politely.

-- Have trouble understanding jokes or sarcastic comments or idioms
+- Has trouble understanding jokes or sarcastic comments or idioms.

-- Talk in an arrhythmic fashion without the right voice modulation or intonations for statements and questions
+- Talks in an arrhythmic fashion without the right voice modulation or intonations for statements and questions.

-- Fail to understand what a person is feeling by looking at their facial expressions
+- May fail to understand what a person is feeling by looking at their facial expressions.

-- Rarely ask for clarification even when confused and proceed ahead nonetheless
+- Rarely asks for clarification even when confused and proceed ahead nonetheless.

-- Saying the wrong things to the wrong people at the wrong time
+- May say the wrong things to the wrong people at the wrong time.

-- Barely use any imagination while talking and talk as if reporting an incident
+- Barely uses any imagination while talking and talks as if reporting an incident.

-- Struggle with understanding what a person would feel if they were to say something or act in a certain manner
+- Struggles with understanding what a person would feel if they were to say something or act in a certain manner.

 What Can You Do to Improve Social Skills in Your Kids?

-There are no specific social skills lessons for kids.
-However, there are certain activities and tips that can help your kid understand better and be aware of their own behavioural tendencies.
+There are no specific lessons in social skills that your child can learn.
+However, there are certain activities and tips that can help parents improve their child’s social skills.

 Lack of understanding interpersonal communication usually stems from a lack of time spent interacting with people.
 Give your child a safe space by playing with them so that they understand the basics of communication such as waiting for your turn to speak or to do an action.
 Concepts of sharing and cooperation are learnt through this as well.

-Children who fail to understand the emotions in people usually have trouble expressing their own emotions, too.
+Children who fail to understand the emotions of others usually have trouble expressing their own emotions, too.
 Help your child express what they are feeling in a more verbose or direct fashion.
 Interact with them by playing your emotional cues to a high as well, so that they notice them easily.
 See if their behaviour undergoes a change when your behaviour changes based on your emotions.

 Kids struggling with social skills fail to see the need to understand what the other person is going through.
 They need to see that emotions are not an individual concept but a social construct that allows people to come together, help each other, or give each other space and privacy they need.
-Allow your kids to understand the reason for someone feeling a certain emotion and ask them how they should behave with them.
+Help your child understand the reason why a certain person is feeling a certain emotion and ask them how they should behave with them.
 This way they will understand how to react in different situations.

-Stories that are heavily governed by emotions and their actions may get confusing and weird for a kid with weak social skills.
-Walk them through the story and ask them what their response would be to a particular situation.
-Help them understand the needs and responses of other people in the story and advise them on what an appropriate response in such a situation could be.
+Tell moral stories to your child and ask them how they would respond in a particular situation.
+Help them understand the needs and responses of other people in the story and advise them on what an appropriate response in a particular situation could be.

-Enlist your kid in a speaking club or a group that help improve and master the skillset required for social interactions.
+Enlist your child in a speaking club or a group that help improve and master the skillset required for social interactions.
 Such groups are expert in breaking down the motivations and reasons behind each emotion.
-This can help your kid understand the cause and response to actions and emotions and, consequently, learn to express and interact better.
+This can help your child understand the cause and response to actions and emotions and, consequently, learn to express and interact better.

 Activities to Develop Your Child’s Social Skills

-There are a bunch of social skills activities for kids that can help your kid understand social interactions in an interesting way.
+There are a bunch of social skills activities for kids that can help your child understand (and master) social interactions in an interesting way.

 - Staring contest – By continuously staring at each other, your kid will begin to observe facial cues in a focused manner.
 This is precisely what makes people laugh out uncontrollably or struggle to keep their face straight in a staring match.